 “When Social Security was introduced, the average life expectancy was only 61 years, so most people who made it to retirement were only retired for a very short time.” wrote Scott Hanson in Kiplinger.
 “Today, a healthy 65-year-old man has a 25% chance of living to be 89 (90, for a woman).
 If you retire at 65, you might have a 24-year (or more) retirement.”

 Therefore, a company like Vail Resorts, Inc. (NYSE:MTN), one of the world’s largest operator of ski resorts, is going to get a lot of business from baby boomer retirees in the future that it wouldn’t have gotten ten or even five years ago.

 The chairlift that is MTN stock has got a long way to go before investors need to get off.

-Almost six years ago to the day, I recommended investors buy Ameriprise Financial, Inc. (NYSE:AMP) stock because it was being valued as an insurance company even though over half its operating income was from asset management activities.
+I long have recommended investors buy Ameriprise Financial, Inc. (NYSE:AMP) stock because it was being valued as an insurance company even though over half its operating income was from asset management activities.

 Since then, AMP stock is up 316%, more than two-and-a-half times the S&P 500.